-When a member approaches a Steward about concerns, for example, maybe they are concerned their workload is too high and as well that they are doing higher level work, it is encouraged that you listen to their concerns and if they express that they believe they are doing higher level work, refer them to jec@usw1998.ca.
-If your member is agreeable, and you are interested, you can attend the preliminary meeting to review the job evaluation overview and the member's case particulars.
+When a member approaches a Steward about concerns, for example, maybe they are concerned their workload is too high and as well that they are doing higher level work.
+It is encouraged that you listen to their concerns and if they express that they believe they are doing higher level work, refer them to jec@usw1998.ca.
+If your member is agreeable, and you are interested, you can attend the preliminary meeting, where a member of the job evaluation team will explain the job evaluation process and review the member's case in particular.
 We encourage members who are seeking a reclassification to meet several times with our Job Evaluation Analysts to ensure they have the most effective draft Statement of Significant Change Form to submit for their reclassification request.
 It often takes members a few months of reflection and working with the USW Job Evaluation Analyst to get their Statement of Significant Change Form ready for formally filing via the Employee Self Service (ESS).

-NOTE: This Job Evaluation Overview is focused on the Staff-Appointed system.
-For further details about the processes for Victoria University, University of St. Michael's College and University of Toronto Schools, please contact jec@usw1998.ca to set up a meeting with a member of the USW Job Evaluation Team.
+NOTE: This overview is focused on the Staff-Appointed system.
+For further details about the processes for Victoria University, University of St. Michael's College, University of Toronto Schools, or other units, please contact jec@usw1998.ca to set up a meeting with a member of the USW Job Evaluation Team.